 The main challenges faced in 3D object segmentation are as follows.
 First, a data cloud contains a set of data points.
 During object segmentation, the models must remain independent of the point order and extract the boundary information from the unordered raw data cloud [6].
 Second, not all the points in a data cloud are isolated, and some neighboring points form a meaningful subset, which affects the segmentation accuracy.
 Hence, the model needs to capture the local topography from nearby points, which are recorded in an unordered data cloud file [7].
 Third, different geometric features can be extracted from different orientations of point clouds.
 That requires the segmentation model to be effective in extracting geometric features from different directions [8].
 Fourth, each data point in a data cloud contributes unequally to the segmentation accuracy.
 In object segmentation, points near the segmentation boundary are usually regarded as much more important than those far from the boundary.

-With the development of learning technologies [9], [10], the deep neural network (DNN), which can extract features from the raw 3D point clouds [11], has been widely used for visual feature extraction because of its advantages over manually crafted solutions in most point cloud analysis and understanding tasks.
+With the development of learning technologies [9][10], the deep neural network (DNN), which can extract features from the raw 3D point clouds [11], has been widely used for visual feature extraction because of its advantages over manually crafted solutions in most point cloud analysis and understanding tasks.
 Recently, some pioneering studies have addressed unordered point clouds (e.g., PointNet [12], PointCNN [13], PointConv [14]) with local topography (e.g., PointNet++ [15], SpiderCNN [16]) in different orientations (e.g., PointSIFT [17]).
 Despite the application of such deep learning methods to 3D point cloud analysis, consensus about how to account for the inequivalence of each point is limited.
 Accurate segmentation depends on a few points near the boundary.
 Thus, the influence of points on the segmentation accuracy varies depending on the distance to the boundary.
 Current methods consider each point equally and may misdirect the model training.
 Moreover, the investigation of data inequivalence is a critical computational and physical issue in big data analytics [18][19] to reveal the quantitative relation between data points.

 This paper investigates the influence of each point on the segmentation accuracy for the whole point cloud quantitatively.
 The inequivalence functions are represented and discovered to describe the relationship between the importance of each point and boundary distance.
 Based on these functions, a cost-sensitive neural network is designed for segmentation learning with consideration of point inequivalence.